DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The limits of document search

 Given the current set $\partialset$ with \textsf{matches} matching documents it proceeds as follows.
 It asks the next keyword $a_i$, if there are still matching documents (i.e., $\textsf{next} > 0$ ) it adds $a_i$ to $\partialset$ and continues exploring.
 If some documents matched $\partialset$ but did not match $\partialset \cup a_i$ (i.e., $\textsf{matches} > \textsf{next}$), the algorithm also continues exploring by skipping the keyword $a_i$.

-In the beginning, the algorithm starts with an empty set and checks every keyword which requires $\n$ queries, and it continues with a deterministic document recovery for $d$ documents.
+In the beginning, the algorithm starts with an empty set and checks every keyword.
+This requires $\n$ queries, and the algorithm continues with a deterministic document recovery for $d$ documents.
 Therefore, this algorithm requires a total of $\order(\n{}d)$ queries for extracting the corpus.

 {\textvar{matches}} {\textvar{next}}